 Facing Online Challenges – BBC Own It website

-The BBC has launched Own It, a website for 9 to 12 year olds, to help them maximise opportunities in the digital world as well as helping them to develop the confidence and resilience to tackle the everyday challenges they face online.
+The BBC’s Own It website is for 9 to 12 year olds, to help them maximise opportunities in the digital world as well as helping them to develop the confidence and resilience to tackle the everyday challenges they face online.
 Have a look at what is on the website by clicking on the link below:

 Internet Matters have a free tablet based app to help parents have conversations with their children about staying safe while online.
 The App is an interactive game, where parents and children work together to answer multiple choice questions on a number of topics, e.g. cyberbullying, privacy & identity, inappropriate content.
 The app has been developed to target parents with children aged 8-11.
 Each answers a number of questions in order to earn points towards a ‘tilting’ game which can be played together.
 Download the tablet-only app for free from Appstore or Googleplay